Particles, conformal invariance and criticality in pure and disordered systems: Criticality in disordered systems

 The critical lines (\ref{ir}) and (\ref{uv}) have $\cos\theta=0$, a property that has a remarkable implication.
 Indeed, the combination $\sum_{i,\gamma_i}A_{\alpha_i\gamma_i}A_{\gamma_i\alpha_i}$ of two-particle states is invariant under color permutations ($\mathbb{S}_q$-invariance) and scatters into itself with the phase \EQ S= S_3+(q-2)S_2+(n-1)(q-1)S_4\,, \EN which generalizes (\ref{eigenvalue}) to the replicated case.
 It is easily checked that for $\cos\theta=0$ equation (\ref{u3}) implies $\textrm{Im}\,S=0$ (namely $S=\pm 1$) in the case $n=0$ of interest for quenched disorder (see figure~\ref{S(q,n)}).
 This means that, while in general the solutions (\ref{ir}) and (\ref{uv}) depend on $q$, their $\mathbb{S}_q$-invariant sector does not, an independence on the symmetry parameter that does not occur in pure systems.
 It makes possible that the scaling dimensions of fields belonging to the $\mathbb{S}_q$-invariant sector, in particular the energy density $\varepsilon(x)$, stay constant along the random critical line.
 This allows the exponent $\nu=1/(2-X_\varepsilon)$ to preserve along the critical line (\ref{ir}) the pure Ising value $1$ that it takes at $q=2$, a circumstance that sheds light on the persisting indications \cite{CFL,DW,KSSD,random_exp,CJ,CB2,OY,JP,Jacobsen_multiscaling,AdAI} that $\nu$ does not exhibit appreciable deviations from its Ising value up to $q=\infty$.
+We observe that the value $\nu=1$ saturates the lower bound $\nu=2/d$ obtained in \cite{CCFS} for disordered systems in $d$ dimensions.
 On the other hand, the order parameter critical exponent $\beta$ depends on the scaling dimension $X_s$ of the spin field, which is not $\mathbb{S}_q$-invariant; hence $\beta$ has to be $q$-dependent, again in agreement with the numerical determinations of \cite{CJ} and subsequent studies.
 Hence, the exact fixed point equations (\ref{u1})-(\ref{u6}) allow for a subtle mechanism of superuniversality of some critical exponents \cite{random}.
 We will see that this mechanism is not limited to the Potts model and appears to be characteristic of quenched disorder.